chiminey/chiminey/docs/installation.rst

 Chiminey Installation
 ------------

-i.
-For Mac OS X and Windows users, open `Docker Quickstart Terminal`.
+1. For Mac OS X and Windows users, open `Docker Quickstart Terminal`.
 For linux-based OS users, login to your machine and open a terminal.

-i.
-Check if ``git`` is installed.
+2. Check if ``git`` is installed.
 Type ``git`` on your terminal.

    + If git is installed, the following message will be shown::